Lowe-Tayumi/-La-realt-che-vorrei---Di-chi-fidarsi-/concorso_informatica2025_gruppo_2.md

 **Date**:  04/2025

 **Members**:
 * Gasparini Alice -
+* Katunayakage Giovanni -
 * Lowe Tayumi -
 * Paglia Kristian -
 * Solinas Federico -
 _TO DO : add tasks for each member + who the scrum master is_

 **Workspaces**: